 While they can feel bulky and close in the space at eye level, if you do opt for wall-mounted upper cabinets, consider choosing them in a lighter colour such as white, and consider colour matching them to the wall so they draw less focus.

 14. ....But Don't Discount Bold Shades and Patterns

 While light-coloured kitchen units and wall can undoubtedly be a great choice for small kitchens, so too can bold, deep shades.

 Sometimes there is no getting away from the fact that a kitchen is tiny but there is no reason why it should have to blend away to nothing — being brave with your colour choices embraces the proportions of the kitchens and lets it go big on the drama front.

 15. Integrated Appliances For Small Kitchens Are Best

 Integrated appliances, from fridges and ovens to hobs and dishwashers, will all help make the most of a small kitchen.
 Not only will it offer less visual clutter in the space, as more appliances are hidden behind cabinet doors, but it will help your storage work harder.

 "This is a great tactic for smaller kitchens, as you can choose compact ovens and microwaves that offer the same performance as their freestanding counterparts, at a fraction of their size," says Benchmarx's Bella Glenn.

-15. Create an Open Plan Space With a Small Kitchen
+16. Create an Open Plan Kitchen Living Space

 If you're considering knocking down internal walls, there's no right or wrong way to do an open plan kitchen.
 While larger open plan spaces may benefit from an island, you can create a simple one wall kitchen, which opens out onto a living or dining space.